finom/use-change/README.md

 ## Quick start

 1. Install by `npm i use-change` or `yarn add use-change`.
 2. Define an object of any shape.
-This is going to be your store.
+It's going to be your store.
-3. Add `useChange` to your component
+3. Add `useChange` to your component.

 ```js
 import React, { ReactElement } from 'react'